Cpeacocke4/avatar-quiz/README.md

 * Structural error with h3 element used before h1: This bug was fixed simply by changing the h3 elements to h1.
 * An empty h1 element: This was simply fixed by adding text to the element.
+* In the css the .hide class did not work as intended due to its position in the DOM, this was fixed by moving the class down to the correct place.
+* The [JSHint validator](https://jshint.com/) returned 7 missing semicolons within the javscript code, this was simply fixed by adding the semicolons.

 #### **Unfixed Bugs**
 There are no unfixed bugs within the website.